Great Thinkers: John Kay FBA on G. L. S. Shackle FBA

 Meanwhile, Shackle quietly kept the Keynesian flame alive, emphasising the importance of radical uncertainty and the limitations of probabilistic reasoning in an era when these ideas had become deeply unfashionable.
 Shackle understood how important radical uncertainty had been to Keynes’s thinking, as set out in The General Theory of Employment, and insisted that uncertainty could never be captured by probabilities.
 However, as a naturally quiet and unsociable man, he never successfully pushed his theories to compete with the dominant economic worldview.

 The 2008 crisis exposed the limitations of mainstream models that assumed that all uncertainty could be turned into risk using probabilities.
 John Kay and Mervyn King, the then-governor of the Bank of England during the 2008 financial crisis, have arrived at the same conclusion: that neglect of radical uncertainty is a fundamental problem for modern economics, leading them to reconsider the importance of Shackle’s work.
 In the new book that John Kay and Mervyn King are writing together, they hope that people will recognise the significant role of radical uncertainty.
 They argue that the modeling that dominates so much of economics is not a description of the world, but a tool that produces useful narratives, which can be used to understand part of the issues that we face in the real world.

 Professor John Kay FBA is a fellow of St John’s College, Oxford.
 Lord Mervyn King of Lothbury FBA is the School Professor of Economics and Political Science at the London School of Economics and Political Science and served as the Governor of the Bank of England from 2003 to 2013.
-Their co-authored book Radical Uncertainty will be published in March 2020 by Little, Brown.
+Their co-authored book Radical Uncertainty was published in March 2020 by Little, Brown.